AI-comp/SamurAICoding2014/Rule.en.md

 Then read current information each turn and outputs lords to negotiate with in that turn.

 The thinking time of an AI program is limited.
-If an AI program exceeds the limit, it will be terminated and its all actions will be regarded as "negotiate with the 0th lord" in the rest of the game.
+If an AI program exceeds the limit, it will be terminated and its actions will be always regarded as "negotiate with the 0th lord" in the rest of the game.

 ### Output Format of a Ready Message

-When your AI is ready to start a game, print `READY` to the standard output.
+When your AI becomes ready to start a game, print `READY` to the standard output.
 If a ready message is not printed within 5 seconds, the AI program will be terminated.

 ### Input Format of Game Settings